Optimal Investment with Correlated Stochastic Volatility Factors: Models with one Stock and two Factors

 \subsection{Asymptotics Around the Fully Correlated Case}

-We now go back to the general correlation structure \eqref{eq:rho-cond}.
+We now go back to the general correlation structure \eqref{eq:rho-cond} and the non-linear HJB equation \eqref{eq:HJB-non-lin}.
 Our goal is to expand around the fully correlated case when $\rho_{12} =1$, and $\rho_1 = \rho_2$, presented in the previous section.
 Accordingly, we now assume that $\rho_1, \rho_2, \rho_{12}$ have the following form:

 where $\rho_{12}^{(1)}<0$ and $\eps$ is a small parameter, $0<\eps\ll 1$, small enough to ensure a proper covariance structure satisfying \eqref{eq:rho-cond}.
+Indeed, \eqref{eq:rho-cond} then becomes: